microsoft/azure-spring-apps-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 ## Test the project in the cloud

-- Go to "Apps" in your Azure Spring Cloud instance.
+- Go to "Apps" in your Azure Spring Apps instance.
   - Verify that `city-service` has a `Registration status` which says `1/1`.
 This shows that it is correctly registered in Spring Cloud Service Registry.
   - Select `city-service` to have more information on the microservice.
 - Copy/paste the "Test Endpoint" that is provided.